jguidoux/vanir-documentation/docs/source/exprBesoins.rst

 Context definition
 ----------------------

-Vanir is an historical web site.
-Various actors can use the web site :
+Vanir is a web site about history.
+Various actors can use the web site.
+And here follows what each actor can do:

-- The reader can find, read historicals event pages.
-But he can also navigate throught events graph.
+- The reader can find and read historical events pages.
+He also has the possibility to navigate through events graphs.
-- The Editor can create and manipulate historicals event pages and manipulate the event graph
+- The editor can create and edit historical events pages and edit the event graph
-- The validator can validate pages and graphes
+- The validator can validate pages and graphs.
-- The administrador can administrate the web site
+- The administrator can administrate the web site

 .. image:: ../../Uml/context.png
   :alt: context diagramm